Class Choo32Random

 This uses part of an output mixer found using hash-prospector by TheIronBorn, and runs it on a combination of all four states.

 This is called Choo32Random because it is choo-choo-chugging along at improving on the similar ChopRandom.
 It uses a simpler state transition than ChopRandom, but a more complex output mixer so that it can be used as a sequence of hashes of four values.
 ChopRandom doesn't actually perform any mixing, which means if you only produce one generation from many generators, that entire group of results will be based entirely on one initial state in each generator.
 Choo32Random does do some mixing, does it on a combination of all states, and does it on the state after it transitions to the next in the sequence, rather than before.
 This lets it be used as a hash of 1 to 4 int inputs to get a sequence of random numbers as output.
-It also means this is slower to generate sequences of results than ChopRandom, though the first result will be actually random with this and probably will be very correlated with the initial state with ChopRandom.
+It also means this is slower to generate sequences of results than ChopRandom, though the first result will be actually random with this, but will probably be very correlated with the initial state with ChopRandom.

 See Also: